daniel-wrench/reynolds_scales_project/README.md

 Paper should be a story of how to calculate Re for the solar wind, including all the assumptions and annoyances along the way.

 1. Tidy 4.py
-2. Make better corr scales plot, with table of summary stats
-3. 2.sh -> calculate_numerical_vars.sh
-4. 3.sh -> calculate_analytical_vars.sh (both local and HPC version)
+2. Flesh out summary stats tables, esp for corr scales.
 5. R correlation plots
-3. Put Re calculations into `calculate_numerical_vars.py`
 4. Flesh out the text: methods section should discuss Richardson extrapolation etc., no intro.
 5. Add vector velocities to params.py script, anticipating switch to PSP data
 5. Send to Tulasi (Sean, Marcus)